metrumresearchgroup/pmplots/README.md

 ```

 The default pmplots behavior is to expect names following NONMEM
-convention, for exammple `DV` refers to observed values, `PRED` refers
+convention, for example `DV` refers to observed values, `PRED` refers to
-to population predicted values.
+population predicted values.
 With that convention, we can easily make
 observed versus predicted plots

 ``` r